liyunrui/food_review_analysis/README.md

 # Probelm Description

 The problem is given a text review in Thai, to clasify this review into 5 differet claases.
-So, obviously it's a text classifcation task.
+So, obviously it's a text multl-class classifcation task.

 # Methods